Phoenix Wright: Ace Attorney: Music

 The first song composed for the game was the game's normal investigation theme, "Investigation ~ Opening 2001".
-Sugimori found making music for the game and development in general was difficult due to Capcom not having any Game Boy Advance hardware for development for a period of time, only having access to "bare" motherboards, The team was angry at Sugimori due to the volume being too low despite the volume being set to its highest.
+Sugimori found making music for the game and development in general was difficult due to Capcom not having any Game Boy Advance hardware for development for a period of time, only having access to "bare" motherboards, The team was angry at him due to the volume being too low despite the volume being set to its highest.
 The objection theme, "Phoenix Wright ~ Objection 2001" was originally meant to be the main theme of the game, the song was created really quickly according to Takumi, that he himself forgot when Sugimori finished the song.
+Sugimori himself considers the song to be the game's main theme, he wanted the song to come across as " the strongest, 'Aren't I the coolest?' impression" despite the song's short length, he wanted it to be impactful.
+Originally, the track: Pressing Pursuit 2001 was supposed to appear as Objection 2001's second half of the song but Sugimori was unable to do so due to hardware restrictions, which he explained that was the reason, the song was "so short."

 Maya and Mia Fey's theme song, "Maya Fey ~ Turnabout Sisters Theme 2001" was originally designed to be an upbeat song but when Mia was written to be killed in the game's second trial, the song was made to be more slightly more sombre with the addition of a half-tone chord progression in the main part of the track.
-The Steel Samurai theme song was the only song that was praised by the game's producer Atushi Inaba, during the making of "The Steel Samuari", Sugimori downplayed the melody or sequences in some of the game's other tracks, with some of songs being downgraded to use bass, so the melody of "The Steel Samurai" stood out amongst the game's soundtrack.
+The Steel Samurai theme song was the only song that was praised by the game's producer Atushi Inaba.
+During the making of "The Steel Samurai", Sugimori downplayed the melody or sequences in some of the game's other tracks, with some of songs being downgraded to use bass, so the melody of "The Steel Samurai" stood out amongst the game's soundtrack.
 Sugimori's favourite song that he composed for the game was "Investigation ~ Core".

-Near the end of the game's development, Sugimori suddenly left development for reason unknown, due to his abrupt departure, the team rushed to put the remaining music that were unfinished during Sugimori's exit.
+Near the end of the game's development, Sugimori found the work on the game was significantly more challenging than he initially anticipated, with his health declining due to overwork.
+During the few weeks of development, Sugimori took a "long leave" from the game's development, due to departure, the team rushed to put the remaining music that were unfinished during Sugimori's exit.
 Some of the music that was initially scrapped had to be used in-game, which included the game's credit theme, "End" which was one of the songs left unfinished.
-The team held a reunion party after the game finished developed, Takumi noted that Sugimori was also at the party where he acted like he didn't leave development.
+However, Sugimori claims that the only work that was needed to be finished was debugging the finished game.
+Sugimori was advised by his doctor to stay at home and rest instead of going to work, he claimed he was really close to dying.